Croatian pre-Romanesque art and architecture: Sculpture

 Croatian interlace with inscription of king Stjepan Držislav from the 10th century.

 Baška tablet, the most famous glagolitic monument written with transversal type of glagolitic script from the 11th century.

 Pre-Romanesque Croatian churches are also the most important historical sources of that time because on their beams and tympanums of altar fences, as well on some portals and ciboriums we found many names of Croatian kings, dukes and nobleman which are mentioned as patrons and builders of those churches.
 The oldest one is from church in Rižinice (Solin) which mentions Croatian duke Trpimir (PRO DVCE TREPIMERO), from around year 850, while on the inscription of duke Branimir from year 888 we have one of the oldest mention of Croats: CRVATORVM.
-On the rest from 10th century we find the names of dukes Muncimir of Croatia, Stephen Držislav all the way to Demetrius Zvonimir from the end of the 11th century.
+On the rest from the 10th century we find the names of dukes Muncimir of Croatia, Stephen Držislav all the way to Demetrius Zvonimir from the end of the 11th century.
 That inscription of king Zvonimir is already made in Croatian, written in Glagolitic script (Baška tablet).

 Plomin tablet from the 11th century.

 Monumental baptistery with figure of Croatian king from the 11th century, now in the Split Cathedral.

 Monumental pluteus (98 x 183) from the church of St. Nediljica, mid-11th century, showing "Massacre of the Innocents", "Flight into Egypt", "Baptism".

 Double literacy and two scripts have been noticed in several monuments as Plomin tablet (Istria) and Valun tablet (Cres, 11th century) where we have Latin and script as well as Croatian translation in Glagolitic script.
 Croats will use their native language and script all the way to the 16th century, especially in Istria, Kvarner and on the Croatian coast.

 Altar fences and stone perforated windows were decorated with shallow interlace ornament which is called Croatian interlace.
 Motifs of this interlace are often of classical origin (waves, three string interlace, pentagrams, nets of rhomboids, etc.), but while in the Roman art it was used only as a frame, here they cover the entire surface.
 Sheer number, but also the quality of stonework, of these monuments show a rich masonry tradition of numerous masters and workshops on the east coast of Adriatic.
 Comparing to thousands of fragments found in Dalmatia, in the northern Croatia there are only two confirmed founds: one in Lobor and one in Ilok.

 Sometimes the interlace is replaced with figures of Gospels, like the two 11th century monumental altar fences (98 x 235 cm and 98 x 183 cm) from destroyed basilica of St. Nediljica (Holy Sunday; later of John the Baptist) in Zadar, with figures flatten and their character lines reduced to graphic lines in outmost linear stylization.
 Similar is the relief from Hollow Church in Solin with the figure of (Croatian) king on the throne with western-type of crown, beside him is a page, and on the ground is a bowing subject.
 In the Church of St. Mary in Biskupija near Knin, the oldest figure of Holy Mary in Croatia was found, from the 11th century.